Ring-tailed lemur: Cognitive abilities and tool use

 Historically, the studies of learning and cognition in non-human primates have focused on simians (monkeys and apes), while strepsirrhine primates, such as the ring-tailed lemur and its allies, have been overlooked and popularly dismissed as unintelligent.
 A couple of factors stemming from early experiments have played a role in the development of this assumption.
 First, the experimental design of older tests may have favored the natural behavior and ecology of simians over that of strepsirrhines, making the experimental tasks inappropriate for lemurs.
 For example, simians are known for their manipulative play with non-food objects, whereas lemurs are only known to manipulate non-food objects in captivity.
-This behaviour is usually connected with food association.
+This behavior is usually connected with food association.
 Also, lemurs are known to displace objects with their nose or mouth more so than with their hands.
 Therefore, an experiment requiring a lemur to manipulate an object without prior training would favor simians over strepsirrhines.
 Second, individual ring-tailed lemurs accustomed to living in a troop may not respond well to isolation for laboratory testing.
-Past studies have reported hysterical behaviour in such scenarios.
+Past studies have reported hysterical behavior in such scenarios.

 The notion that lemurs are unintelligent has been perpetuated by the view that the neocortex ratio (as a measure of brain size) indicates intelligence.
 In fact, primatologist Alison Jolly noted early in her academic career that some lemur species, such as the ring-tailed lemur, have evolved a social complexity similar to that of cercopithecine monkeys, but not the corresponding intelligence.
-After years of observations of wild ring-tailed lemur populations at the Berenty Reserve in Madagascar and as well as baboons in Africa, she more recently concluded that this highly social lemur species does not demonstrate the equivalent social complexity of cercopithecine monkeys, despite general appearances.
+After years of observations of wild ring-tailed lemur populations at the Berenty Reserve in Madagascar and as well as baboons in Africa, Jolly concluded that this highly social lemur species does not demonstrate the equivalent social complexity of cercopithecine monkeys, despite general appearances.